blue-oil/blueoil/docs/usage/init.md

 # Generate a configuration file

-You can generate your configuration file interactively by running `python blueoil/cmd/main.py init`.
+You can generate your configuration file interactively by running `python3 blueoil/cmd/main.py init`.

-    $ python blueoil/cmd/main.py init
+    $ python3 blueoil/cmd/main.py init

-`python blueoil/cmd/main.py init` generates a configuration file used to train your new model.
+`python3 blueoil/cmd/main.py init` generates a configuration file used to train your new model.

 Below is an example.
 ```